 The ultimate responsibility for Sage’s tax strategy and compliance rests with the Group Board who ensure that the appropriate framework is in place to oversee the identification and management of tax risk.

 The chief financial officer (CFO) is the Board member with executive responsibility for tax matters.
 Day-to-day management of tax affairs is delegated to the VP of group tax who has a global integrated team of appropriately qualified individuals.

-The Group CFO regularly appraises of all significant tax developments and participates in all material tax-related decisions.
+The Group CFO and UK Senior Accounting Officer are regularly appraised of all significant tax developments and participate in all material tax-related decisions.

 Internal controls and escalation procedures are put in place with the aim of identifying, quantifying, and managing key tax risks as well as ensuring compliance with the UK Senior Accounting Officer rules.
 These key risks are then monitored for business, policy, and legislative changes and, as a result, tax processes or controls are updated where required.
 The Group Audit & Risk Committee oversees Sage’s tax control environment through the regular review of the tax strategy.

 We recognise that tax legislation can be complex and sometimes subject to interpretation and this uncertainty could give rise to tax risk.
 Where there is uncertainty in how the relevant tax law should be applied, external advice is sought to support the Group’s decision-making process.
 We may also look to engage with global tax authorities (“Tax Authorities”) to disclose and resolve issues, risks, and uncertain tax positions.